OrangeCatLoves/CS4218-website/index.md

 ---

-I look forward to meeting you at the first lecture on Mon, 10 Aug, at 2 PM in COM1-0206!
+Since 10th August is a public holiday, I will share a course overview video soon.
+You can listen to that.
+I look forward to meeting you at the second lecture on Mon, 17 Aug, at 2 PM in COM1-0206!

 If you have any questions regarding the module, please feel free to email me (gni@nus.edu.sg).